DLA and Attendance Allowance

 Awards of DLA or AA can be made either for fixed periods or for indefinite periods.
 Where an indefinite award is made there is no requirements to renew the claim.
 However, it is always open to the DfC to revise or supersede the award if particular circumstances are met.

 3.1 Change of circumstances

-Where a person has an existing award of either the care or mobility component of DLA and her/his health deteriorates, s/he may wish to apply for an increase in the component awarded, or the inclusion of another component to cover the increased needs.
+Where a person under 16 years of age has an existing award of either the care or mobility component of DLA and her/his health deteriorates, s/he may wish to apply for an increase in the component awarded, or the inclusion of another component to cover the increased needs.
 A person can do this by way of a revision or supersession.
-See Law centre (NI) Encyclopedia of Social Welfare Rights A.9 Decision Making and Appeals.
+See Law Centre (NI) Encyclopedia of Social Welfare Rights A.9 Decision Making and Appeals.